penalties for possessing marijuana second offense in Iowa

 Here is a flowchart:

-Your lawyer Iowa will help you understand your .
-A for may be a more serious .
-A for even of could result in a .
+Your marijuana lawyer Iowa will help you understand your marijuana charge.
+A subsequent offense for drug possession may be a more serious offense.
+A second offense drug charge for even small amounts of marijuana could result in a prison term.

 If this is your second time being charged with possession of a controlled substance in Iowa, was your first possession offense for marijuana?
 If so, and if you've never been convicted of a violation of precursor laws (Chapter 124B) or a tax stamp rule (Chapter 453B,) your charge is probably an aggravated misdemeanor.
 This specific type of marijuana possession aggravated misdemeanor involves fines of $315-$1,875 and up to a year in the county jail.

 If you have been convicted of one possession offense before that was not a marijuana charge, your second offense marijuana charge is a regular aggravated misdemeanor.
 You can click here to see the penalties for aggravated misdemeanors.

 If you've had a prior tax stamp or precursor conviction, you may be facing a Class "D" felony marijuana charge.

 It's possible that you will be eligible for a deferred judgment if convicted.